 Increased understanding of how various factors are impacting the project

 Work in progress reporting in construction offers valuable insights into how various factors (i.e. frequent change orders, weather, delays in receiving payment, etc) are impacting the project.
 This information can’t always be gleaned from other sources.

 The construction work in progress schedule creation process can help construction management professionals determine how to allocate resources more effectively.
 A project with high projected remaining costs, for example, clearly requires more resources.
 Smart professionals plan accordingly.

 Construction work in progress schedules: Conclusion

 We hope this article has helped you understand construction work in progress schedules and their benefits.
-For more articles about construction project management topics, visit our blog here.
+For more articles about construction project management topics, visit our blog.

 Bridgit Bench is a leading provider of intelligent workforce planning software in North America

 At Bridgit, we’re proud to be the makers of Bridgit Bench, one of North America’s leading construction resource management applications.
-Click here to learn more about our software.
-Read these case studies to hear from current customers regarding how Bridgit Bench has helped them manage resources more effectively.
+Learn more about our software.
+Read these customer stories to hear from current customers regarding how Bridgit Bench has helped them manage resources more effectively.